yangliuy/NLPForumPostOTE/README.md

 /**
 Copyright (C) 2013 by
-SMU Text Mining Group
+SMU Text Mining Group/Singapore Management University/Peking University
-Singapore Management University

 NLPForumPostOTE is distributed for research purpose, but WITHOUT ANY WARRANTY; without even the implied warranty of